nshitolay/cse-15l-lab-reports/lab3.md

 Sources:
 https://www.geeksforgeeks.org/grep-command-in-unixlinux/

-# Command 2 "grep -r -o"
+# Command 2 - "grep -r -o"
-This command prints filename followed by the given pattern.
-If the pattern appears multiple times, the file is printed as many times as the word appears.
+This command prints thr filename followed by the given pattern.
+If the pattern appears multiple times, the same filename is printed as many times as the word appears.

 **Example 1:**
 `grep -r -o "spaghetti" written_2`